katungi/React-cli-section/readme.md

 We will need to nest a lot of boxes with some attributes.
 The most common attributes will be ```flex-direction``` and ```borderStyle```.

 Since we are using React, we are still in the JSX realm, and we need a parent attribute.
-W

 Within the Box element, beneath the TextBox element, we will add our table.